USTC-IP-Lab/USTC_lab/content/en/authors/XinxinLi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Ph.D.
+Students
 ---

-Hello!
-This is Rendao Wang (王任道).
-I am a Master student at the Institute of Advanced Technology,  University of Science and Technology of China (USTC).

-I am fortunate to be advised by [Prof. Yan Chen].
-My research interest lies in Artificial Intelligence and Signal Processing.
+Xinxin Li received B.S. degree from Guilin University of Electronic Technology in 2021.
+She is currently pursuing the Ph.D. degree at the University of Science and Technology of China, Hefei, China.
+She is supervised by Prof. Yan Chen and Prof. Qibin Sun.
+Her current research interests include wireless sensing.